-It is candidly brutal to watch someone you know and love suffer from addiction, deny they have a substance use problem and refuse to get help.
-Addictions ravage homes, damage families, destroy relationships.
-It’s confusing and frustrating and overwhelming to feel powerless against the power of an addiction that is possessing someone you care about.
+It is candidly brutal to watch someone you know and love suffer from addiction, deny they have a substance use problem, and refuse to get help.
+Addictions ravage homes, damage families, and destroy relationships.
+It’s confusing, frustrating and overwhelming to feel powerless against the power of an addiction that is possessing someone you care about.

 It’s important to know that you can’t force someone to get into addiction treatment; they have to want it.
 Staging an intervention is a tricky thing and it can be very scary.
 Threats and ultimatums are common outcomes of these frustrations, anger, and resentments.
 While the realization that someone could lose their families and loved ones as a consequence of their addiction can bring about the moment of clarity to admit a drug problem, it’s also common for that person to escape into the comfort of the drug and head towards “rock bottom.”